ibrasec/query_AS_prefixes/README.md

 # example:

-if the AS (Autonomus System) of a given ISP is 21003, you just execute this code to know all of its registred subnets
+if the AS (Autonomus System) of a given ISP is 21003, you just execute this code to know all of its registred/announnced subnets

 	root@PC-1:/home#python find_AS_pool.py 21003
 	'41.208.103.0/24'